jengalas/pz-adventures-jekyll/_posts/2002/2002-10-19-susquehanna-county-adventures-and-salt-springs-letterbox.md

 > Be sure to check out the water falls (which can be easily climbed) and put a penny in penny rock  (on the Fall Brook Trail).
 >
 > From [https://web.archive.org/web/20021105085220/http://www.letterboxing.org/pa/grammar.htm](https://web.archive.org/web/20021105085220/http://www.letterboxing.org/pa/grammar.htm)

+The last activity of the day was a search for the Lost Falls Cache.
+This one didn't turn out so well!
+I may come back and try again, but honestly, it was such a miserable place that I'm not in a hurry to return there.